jayfoss/ASLAN/README.md

 #### 16.2 Best practices

 - It is RECOMMENDED to explicitly close all non-dangling structures to ensure clear intent and prevent ambiguity.
 Only rely on auto-closing for the outermost structure if it's left unclosed at the end of the stream.
-- Since `instruction`s apply to whole `part`s, it is RECOMMENDED for system developers to use them in conjunction with `part` delimiters when styling specific substrings, or using them to apply an operation such as adding a citation after a piece of text.
-However, `instruction` events do contain indices so a system developer can manually use multiple styles or operations via `instruction`s over a `part` if they need finer control and don't want the benefits of the ASLAN parser handling this.
+- Since `instruction`s apply to whole `part`s, it is RECOMMENDED for application developers to use them in conjunction with `part` delimiters when styling specific substrings, or using them to apply an operation such as adding a citation after a piece of text.
+However, `instruction` events do contain indices so an application developer can manually use multiple styles or operations via `instruction`s over a `part` if they need finer control and don't want the benefits of the ASLAN parser handling this.

 ### 17. Implementation specifics
 - It is RECOMMENDED to parse ASLAN strings one character at a time
 - Parsers MUST never look ahead as this will break the assumption of streaming compatibility
-- Parsers MUST provide the option to buffer delimiters (i.e. when a `[` character arrives, wait for more characters until either it is recognized as an ASLAN delimiter, or recognized as part of regular string content) to ensure that system developers can directly display ASLAN to an end user without partially streamed delimiters being rendered.
+- Parsers MUST provide the option to buffer delimiters (i.e. when a `[` character arrives, wait for more characters until either it is recognized as an ASLAN delimiter, or recognized as part of regular string content) to ensure that application developers can directly display ASLAN to an end user without partially streamed delimiters being rendered.
 This is especially true for `instruction` & `part` delimiters which regularly appear in string content.
 It is strongly RECOMMENDED that buffering delimiters is the default option for parsers.

+## Discussion
+### Why doesn't ASLAN support `numbers` and `booleans`?
+The short answer is it's probably not that useful.
+If you need a number or a boolean for a specific field, you as an application developer can parse the field with your favorite transform library.

+### Why don't you throw errors?
+The aim is to be as permissive as possible because LLM reliability can be hard so minor output hiccups are to be expected.
+We'd rather you get some data than no data at all.

+### What are some disadvantages?
+ASLAN can be larger than other formats such as JSON, especially for arrays.
+However, when dealing with complex or external content it is much more reliable and can often be smaller when your use case involves a few structured fields and a lot of content.